navapbc/template-infra/docs/infra/set-up-network-custom-domains.md

 `APP_NAME` needs to be the name of the application folder within the `infra` folder.

-`ENVIRONMENT` needs to be the name of the environment.
+`ENVIRONMENT` needs to be the name of the environment to update.

 ## If a network does not need custom domains

-For each network that does not need custom domains, ensure the network's `domain_config` setting in [`/infra/project-config/networks.tf`](/infra/project-config/networks.tf). looks like this:
+For each network that does not need custom domains, ensure the network's `domain_config` setting in [`/infra/project-config/networks.tf`](/infra/project-config/networks.tf) looks like this:

 ```hcl
 domain_config = {